 A decadent and fun Easter Egg Nest Cake decorated with sugar-coated chocolate Easter eggs.
 Gluten-free recipe.
 Easter Cake This is a chocolate cake which I love to make when we have guests over, and this Easter cake is an extra chocolatey version which will make both adults and children swoon.

-A simple and delicious Spinach Lasagna using a homemade Béchamel sauce and tomato sauce.
-This vegetarian Spinach Lasagna will be a hit even with the meatlovers!
+A simple and delicious Spinach Lasagna using a homemade béchamel sauce and marinara sauce.
+This vegetarian lasagna will be a hit even with the meatlovers!
 Spinach Lasagna I love a good lasagna and it’s a satisfying dish to make when you have time to potter about in the kitchen.
-With spring having finally arrived in Zurich and warmer weather slowly creeping into the forecast, I wanted to make a baked pasta dish,
+With spring having finally arrived in Zurich and warmer weather slowly creeping into the forecast, I wanted to make a baked pasta dish, but

 Recipe for Chocolate Mousse with step-by-step photos.
 A classic recipe for a decadent Chocolate Mousse served with cocoa nibs or chocolate chips.
 A great dessert to make ahead when entertaining.
 Chocolate Mousse With summer in full swing in Europe at the moment, a chilled dessert is the ideal way to end a nice meal.
 That or a big bowl of ice-cream.
 And one can hardly go past the quintessential French classic, a mousse

 How to cook artichokes – instructions for boiling, Instant Pot, pressure cooker, grilling and frying.
 Don’t be intimidated by artichokes any longer!
 Plus recipes for a delicious aioli and vinaigrette to go alongside.
 I adore artichokes.
 As a child, my mother would boil a whole artichoke for my dinner on those nights when she was preoccupied with other things or, more likely, fed up with cooking and needed to give me a no-fuss